Ben-0-mad/YT-TMS-Finder/README.md

 1. Sqlite3 is not an installed module in python 3.
 FIX by opening a command prompt and doing `pip install sqlite3`

 ## FAQ
-- How to heck a youtube channel?
+- How to check a youtube channel?

   ```
   > python find_stable.py